Archives

 A: We would rule that this should be functionally treated like a Draw.
 Thematically, think of any Creeper/s drawn as causing the Population Crash.

-Q: If a Creeper says I can get rid of it if I “discard a Keeper.”
-Does this mean voluntary discard, or involuntary discard?
+Q: If a Creeper says I can get rid of it if I “discard a Keeper” (specific or non-specific), does this mean voluntary discard, or involuntary discard?

-…does this mean the player can choose to discard a Keeper with the intention of moving the Creeper OR the Creeper may only be moved if other cards caused the player to discard a Keeper.
+…does this mean the player can choose to discard a Keeper with the intention of getting rid the Creeper OR the Creeper may only be disposed of if other cards caused the player to discard a/the Keeper.

 A: It’s voluntary.
-You have to choose to sacrifice one of your Keepers in order to gain the benefit of getting to move a Creeper.
+You have to choose to sacrifice your Keeper in order to gain the benefit of getting rid of a Creeper.
 You don’t get the benefit if it’s some other random thing that makes you lose a Keeper.

 On the plus side, this means you can do it whenever you choose to.
 On the minus, it’s not some sort of consolation for having to lose a Keeper involuntarily.
-“I lost a Keeper, but at least I get to move this Creeper away from me.”
+“I lost a Keeper, but at least I get to get rid of this Creeper.”
 Nope, doesn’t work that way.

 See also: When a Keeper/Creeper (or Rule) says I can do something if I discard or move something, can I do that as a Free Action or…